 One of Plex-Earth's many features is the ability to snap DWG objects on imported terrain.
 This way, the designer, can have the capacity to place their object with high accuracy and have a very good understanding of their projects for their proposals.

 In the following tutorial, we are going to see how we can snap an object to a terrain model, created with Plex-Earth.

 Snapping your drawing's objects at an imported terrain is a very convenient visualization process.
 Plex-Earth can do just that for a dynamic interaction between a design and its environment

 Step 1: Import Terrain

-Step 2: Insert the object in CAD
+Step 2: Insert the object to snap in CAD

 After georeferencing your drawing, go to the AutoCAD or BricsCAD ribbon, choose the "Insert" tab and click "Insert" to import your model to CAD.